Netify DPI - netifyd Agent

 Here are just a few examples of how Netify DPI is used around the world:

 - Prioritizing network traffic based on application and modern protocols, not IP lists

 - Pinpointing bottlenecks by application, for example, Microsoft Teams response times

 - Identifying malicious traffic, even when encrypted

 - Generating latency-friendly routing policies in multiWAN/SD-WAN environments

 How It Works

-The open source Netify DPI Agent - netifyd - does one thing and one thing very well: network analysis using deep packet inspection (DPI).
-The DPI Agent passively captures network traffic and then produces network metadata and policies:
+The open-source Netify DPI Agent - netifyd - does one thing and one thing very well: network analysis using deep packet inspection (DPI).
+The DPI Agent passively captures network traffic and then produces both network metadata streams and network policy datasets: